garybgenett/gary-os/README.md

   2. Use the GaryOS [GRUB] tooling

 It is recommended to use the first if it is available.
-The simplest version for GRUB is below, with the 'linux' line matching the location of the GaryOS kernel.
+The simplest version for GRUB is below, with the `linux` line matching the location of the GaryOS kernel.

   ```